anitab-org/powerup-android/README.md

 4. Clone the repo to your desktop `git clone https://github.com/YOUR_USERNAME/powerup-android.git`
 5. Initialize Git. `git init`
 6. Open the project with Android Studio
-7. Fetch the latest version of code from branch "GSoC17".
+7. Fetch the latest version of code from branch "develop".

 ## Configure remotes
 When a repository is cloned, it has a default remote called `origin` that points to your fork on GitHub, not the original repository it was forked from.
 To keep track of the original repository, you should add another remote named `upstream`: